turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 An Application Binary Interface (ABI) is a JSON object which stores the metadata about the methods of a contract like data type of input parameters, return data type & property of the method like payable, view, pure etc. You can learn more about the ABI from the [solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html)
 {% endhint %}

-## Creating frontend using React
+## Creating a frontend in React

-Now, we are going to create a react app and setup the frontend of the application.
+Now, we are going to create a React app scaffold and set up the frontend of the application.

 Open a terminal and navigate to the directory where we will create the application.
 ```bash